stuartm2/stuartm2.github.io/_posts/2016-07-28-building_the_base.md

 ![](/images/mpcnc/IMG_0088.tn.jpg)

 After that was done, fitting the CNC frame was trivial.
+The work area ended up having to be slightly narrower than I'd originally planned because the widest board I could buy was 610mm.
+This meant some of the tubes needed to be shortened but the work area is still a perfectly adequate size.
 Here's where I've left it for the evening:

 ![](/images/mpcnc/IMG_0089.tn.JPG)